Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

+**Ripple Pressure**
+The transient activation force carried by a ripple as it propagates through structure.
+Ripple pressure determines whether signal coherence can be sustained across nodes.
+It must exceed local structural failure pressure for propagation to continue.
+Related: Law 5 – Ripple Propagation, Law 6 – Flicker Coherence, Law 13 – Collapse, Equation – C = ρ / σ

+---

 **Structural Resistance**
 The measure of how much effort is required for a ripple to maintain coherence across a region.
 Resistance varies based on structure density and interference history.
 Related: Law 7 – Structural Resistance and Redshift, Equation – F_g = –∇P_s

----

-**Flicker**
-A localized, rhythmic node oscillation caused by stabilized interference.
-Flickers are the basis of coherent emergence (e.g., mass, time).
-Related: Law 6 – Flicker Coherence

----

-**Flicker Pressure**
-The total structural activation force exerted on a node by the surrounding lattice.
-It represents the intensity of coherent ripple energy acting to stabilize or destabilize local flicker.
-Related: Equation – E = Fₚ – Fᵣ, Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field

 ---